Have you struggled to increase your website traffic, even though you’ve tried every “method” out there?

 - Is the formatting on point?

 - Is the writing quality up to par?

 - Is it easy to scan and read?

 - Is the title optimized for search engines AND social media?

 - Are the affiliate links correct?

 - Are there enough internal links?
 Can older posts link to newer posts?

-For posts that you update and consolidate, make sure to delete older comments that are no longer relevant, so as not to confuse readers.
+For posts that you update and consolidate, make sure to delete older comments that are no longer relevant.
+For not confusing the readers.